One of the first questions people ask before bringing home a family milk cow is simple:

 - let the calf take the rest

-This often reduces the amount you have to handle, while still keeping a steady supply for your home.
-It also takes some pressure off strict milking schedules.
+This reduces the amount of milk you have to handle while still providing a steady supply for your home.
+It also takes pressure off strict milking schedules.

 Once-a-Day vs. Twice-a-Day Milking